 One of this material’s best features is that it doesn’t wake your partner if you’re tossing and turning.
 You’ve probably seen commercials where a glass full of red wine rests on one side of the bed while someone jumps up and down on the other side.
 Miraculously, the wine doesn’t spill.

 This miracle is due to the fact that the material absorbs movement.
 Instead of bouncing like innerspring or latex beds, this one stays put.

 Dust Mite Mitigation

 You’ve probably heard stats about millions of dust mites creating colonies in the depths of some mattresses.
 A lot of people are allergic to the fecal matter of dust mites, which could make them feel miserable every time they go to sleep.

 Fortunately, the density of the material in these beds means that there are fewer places for them set up shop.
 Memory foam is also anti-microbial, which makes it a less hospitable environment for unwanted critters.

 Fit for Adjustable Beds

 Adjustable beds have grown in popularity recently.
-They allow sleepers to adjust their positions to help with sleep apnea and they’re great for watching television or reading in bed.
+They allow sleepers to adjust their positions to help with sleep apnea, and they’re great for watching television or reading in bed.
 Many newer models also have electronic integrations and massage capabilities!

-Sometimes, it’s hard to fit a bed to an adjustable base because the compressing and bending that happen can ruin a mattress or at least decrease its lifespan.
+Sometimes, it’s hard to fit a bed to an adjustable base because the compressing and bending that happens can ruin a mattress or at least decrease its lifespan.
 Memory foam beds are flexible enough that they can sit on nearly any surface without compromising the bed itself.

-A quality mattress can last about eight to ten years.
+A quality mattress can last about seven to ten years.
 Because the foam can bounce back to its original shape, these mattresses tend to have a longer useful lifespan.
 Again, look for mattresses that have a higher density, as these tend to last longer and won’t sag over time.